 What Is Ground Bees?

 Most of the Ground bees are solitary in nature.
 They usually don’t live in a colony.
-They don’t have any queen or democratic system.
-But some ground bees also led colonial life.
+They don’t have a queen or a democratic colony like honey bees.

 Most of the ground bees also contribute to pollination.
 They are not too aggressive.
 Some female ground bees have the capability to sting their enemies repeatedly.
 But they use sting very rarely.

-What Is Yellow Jackets
+What Is Yellow Jackets?

 Yellow jackets are also social creatures like honey bees.
 They live in a colony having workers, queens, and drones.

-She lays eggs and raises broods on her own.
-When small worker bees are raised a new colony is built.
-After that worker bees take care of all the future larvae and pupae.
-Every spring Queen Yellow Jackets left the old colony to build a new colony.
+After that, worker bees take care of all the future larvae and pupae.
+Every late spring, Queen Yellow Jackets left the old colony to build a new colony.

 They have very strong mandibles.
-Using the small mandibles yellow jackets can eat the following.
+Using the small mandibles, yellow jackets can eat the following.

-1. Small insects like ants
+- Small insects like ants

-2. Nectar
+- Nectar

-3. Fruit juices
+- Fruit juices

-4. Tree sap, etc.
+- Tree sap, etc.

 Why Are Yellow Jackets So Aggressive?